 telnet localhost 11100

-Besides general program output the string
+Besides general program output the character string

 Next the same access has to be possible from a different computer in the network.
 The utility